micah686/VnManager/Notes.md

 - add a bool to prevent users from adding a gaame while another is processing.
 - reload screenshot viewmodel after changing nsfw status
 - Set up method to find and set the Height="" property of the Vns in VnMain, so it adds a proper scrollbar.
 Currently won't add a scrollbar.
+- Set up some sort of wait timer/pause bool to prevent trying to load another Vn once one is selected(for use when someone holds down, aand it tries to load a large amount)

 ##Entity Framework Notes